carleton-spacehogs/bioinformatics-carleton/pages/protocols/week6-2021-mothur.md

 ```

 #### 2. Copy over data
 The Tara Ocean people have already identified all of the reads that matched 16S ribosomal RNA from their metagenomes, and they made separate FASTA files with just those reads.
 (Thanks, French scientists!)
-I copied those FASTA files into the directories listed in `/usr/local/data/Tara_datasets/`.
+I did this pre-processing already for the Arb samples.
+For the Tara samples, I copied those FASTA files into the directories listed in `/usr/local/data/Tara_datasets/`.
+For the Arb samples, I copied thise into

+**DO THIS AND THEN ADD THE APPROPRIATE PATH HERE**

 Copy over all of the relevant 16S rRNA files that you will need into your new taxonomy folder.
 ```
 cp /usr/local/data/Tara_datasets/[project sample site of interest]/[16S rRNA data file of interest] .
 ```